-Rents are high, but have been falling for some time.
-For a 2-bedroom property they range between 100,000 and 130,000 AED per annum.
+Rents had been falling for some time, although have now begun to rise again.
+For a 2-bedroom property they range between 90,000 and 110,000 AED per annum.
 That would admittedly be in an apartment that could give you access to the beach, gym etc.

 Palm Jumeirah is located off Al Sufouh road, and is close to Dubai Marina and JBR, but without the latter's manic traffic issues.
 It is in the heart of new Dubai, and yet as you drive onto the main trunk road of the Palm, it feels like you're escaping it.